sveltekit-i18n/lib/examples/README.md

 - app translations are loaded the same way as for `multi-page` (SSR)
 - component's translations are loaded in component promise (CSR - SvelteKit does not provide server side load method for components, so translation loaders are triggered on client side only)

-`custom-modifiers`
-- this app demonstrates custom modifiers integration (`config.customModifiers`) and includes an overview of built-in modifiers

 `fallback-locale`
 - this app demonstrates `config.fallbackLocale`